-In this work, we study a basic WSN modeled via a two-user multiple access channel (MAC) system where each sensor independently samples a real-valued parameter, such as humidity and temperature, and the samples in general exhibit temporal memory and are correlated to each other.
-The observed correlated data are governed by a bivariate Gaussian process whose correlation coefficient varies over time according to a two-state first-order Markov chain.
+In this paper, we study a basic WSN modeled via a two-user multiple-access channel (MAC) system where each sensor independently samples a real-valued parameter, such as humidity and temperature, and the samples in general exhibit temporal memory and are correlated to each other.
+The observed correlated data are governed by a bivariate Gaussian process whose correlation coefficient varies over time according to a twostate first-order Markov chain.
 We adopt a joint source-channel (JSC) coding approach, which has proven to be a considerably better alternative to traditional tandem separate source and channel coding under stringent complexity and delay constraints, e.g., see [5]-[15] and the references therein.
-These works illustrate the benefits of JSC coding from a theoretical (asymptotic analysis) perspective or investigate designs that employ source or channel codes (or a combination thereof), which may in practice demand substantial resources at the transmitter.
-In contrast, we focus in this work on a design which shifts the system's complexity and delay to the receiver side (which possesses more resources in a typical WSN) and makes the transmitter significantly simpler with zero transmission delay.
+These works illustrate the benefits of JSC coding from a theoretical (asymptotic analysis) perspective or investigate designs that employ source or channel codes (or a combination thereof), which may, in practice, demand substantial resources at the transmitter.
+In contrast, in this work, we focus on a design that shifts the system's complexity and delay to the receiver side (which possesses more resources in a typical WSN) and makes the transmitter significantly simpler with zero transmission delay.
 More specifically, we investigate the optimal joint sequence maximum a posteriori (MAP) decoding problem when the correlated Gaussian sources are, at each node, scalar quantized and sent without the use of error-correcting codes and channel interleaving over an orthogonal MAC.
-The MAC is composed of two orthogonal sub-channels, where each sub-channel is a pointto-point time-correlated Rayleigh discrete fading channel (DFC) used with antipodal signaling and soft-decision (non-binary) output quantization.
-However, as the Rayleigh DFC is hard to treat analytically [16], we instead use the recently introduced non-binary noise discrete channel with queue based noise (NBNDC-QB) which has been shown to efficiently model such DFC [17].
-The NBNDC-QB aptly incorporates the benefits of channel memory and soft-decision information of the underlying DFC, yielding an analytically tractable model whose capacity can be measurably larger than the memoryless counterpart channel (realized via ideal infinite-depth block interleaving) or a channel with hard-decision outputs.1
+The MAC is composed of two orthogonal subchannels, where each subchannel is a point-to-point time-correlated Rayleigh discrete fading channel (DFC) used with antipodal signaling and soft-decision (nonbinary) output quantization.
+However, as the Rayleigh DFC is hard to treat analytically [16], we instead use the recently introduced nonbinary noise discrete channel with queue-based noise (NBNDC-OB), which has been shown to efficiently model such DFC [17].
+The NBNDC-QB aptly incorporates the benefits of channel memory and soft-decision information of the underlying DFC, yielding an analytically tractable model whose capacity can be measurably larger than the memoryless counterpart channel (realized via ideal infinite-depth block interleaving) or a channel with hard-decision outputs.